Understanding stiffening in lung tissue

 Mechanobiology of Pulmonary Fibrosis

-This project aims to precisely define the spatial and temporal changes in tissue stiffness that accompany fibrosis and identify the signaling mechanisms that regulate mechanical activation of fibroblasts.
-Model systems are being used as well as human disease-derived cells and tissues.
+The Tissue Repair and Mechanobiology Laboratory's research on the mechanobiology of pulmonary fibrosis aims to precisely define the spatial and temporal changes in tissue stiffness that accompany fibrosis and identify the signaling mechanisms that regulate mechanical activation of fibroblasts.
+The research team uses model systems and human disease-derived cells and tissues.

-The long-term goal of this research is to elucidate molecular mechanisms of stiffness-dependent fibroblast activation, thus identifying novel regulators of fibrogenesis suitable for therapeutic targeting.
+The long-term goal of the lab's pulmonary fibrosis research is to elucidate molecular mechanisms of stiffness-dependent fibroblast activation and mechanisms to coordinate reversal of matrix stiffening, thus identifying novel regulators of fibrosis suitable for therapeutic targeting.